top of page

 10 Engineering Internships for High School Students

-If you're an ambitious high school student considering a trajectory in engineering, you may want to consider engineering internships before applying to college.
-Admissions officers are looking for students who go beyond their classroom curriculum to learn and engage with the subject they are passionate about.
+If you're an ambitious high school student considering a career in engineering, you may want to consider doing an engineering internship before applying to college.
+Admissions officers are looking for students who go beyond their classroom curriculum to engage with subjects they are interested in.

-Doing an internship as a high school student, in a space as competitive as STEM can add greatly to your resume.
-In this blog, we’ve compiled a comprehensive list with 10 engineering internships, including aerospace engineering internships, mechanical engineering internships, and biomedical engineering internships.
+Completing an internship as a high school student in a competitive field like STEM can significantly enhance your resume.
+In this blog, we’ve compiled a list of 10 engineering internships for high school students, including aerospace engineering internships, mechanical engineering internships, and biomedical engineering internships.

-Note that most of these opportunities are fully-funded, and provide a stipend.
-This list also includes prestigious national–level internship programs by organizations such as NASA, that you can consider while exploring potential engineering internships.
+Note that most of these opportunities are fully funded and provide a stipend.
+This list also includes prestigious national–level internship programs offered by organizations such as NASA, which you can consider while exploring potential engineering internships.

 Ladder Internships is a selective start-up internship program for ambitious high school students!
 In the program, you work with a high-growth start-up on an internship.
 Start-ups that offer internships range across a variety of industries, from tech/deep tech and AI/ML to health tech, marketing, journalism, consulting, and more.
 You can explore all the options here on their application form.
 Ladder’s start-ups are high-growth companies on average raising over a million dollars.
 In the program, interns work closely with their managers and a Ladder Coach on real-world projects and present their work to the company.
 Here is the application form.
 The virtual internship is usually 8 weeks long.